svenstaro/bvh/README.md

 let hit_sphere_aabbs = bvh.traverse(&ray, &spheres);
 ```

+## Explicit SIMD

+This crate features some manually written SIMD instructions, currently only for the `x86_64` architecture.
+While nalgebra provides us with generic SIMD optimization (and it does a great job for the most part) -
+some important functions, such as ray-aabb-intersection have been optimized by hand.

+The currently optimized intersections for ray-aabb are:
+Type: f32, Dimension: 2,3,4
+Type: f64, Dimension: 2,3,4

+To enable these optimziations, you must build with the `nightly` toolchain and enable the `simd` flag.

 ## Optimization

 This crate provides BVH updating, which is also called optimization.
 With BVH optimization